 What are NC Pre-K hours?

 Most sites operate from 7:30 am to 2:00 pm.
 Walter Bickett Education Center hours are 7:00 am to 1:30 pm.
 Classes close on school workdays, holidays, and school breaks.
-On-time, regular attendance helps your child get the long-lasting, positive benefits of participation in NC Pre-K!
+On-time, regular attendance helps your child get the long-lasting, positive benefits of NC Pre-K!

 Is there a bus?